-In addition, in a referendum held in the United Kingdom on 23 June 2016, a majority voted for the United Kingdom to exit the European Union.
+Furthermore, in a referendum held in the United Kingdom on 23 June 2016, a majority voted for the United Kingdom to exit the European Union.
 Under Article 50 of the Treaty on European Union ("Article 50"), once the exit process is triggered by the withdrawing Member State, a two-year period of negotiation begins to determine the terms of the withdrawing member's exit from the European Union with reference to the planned post-exit relationship, after which period its European Union membership ceases unless the European Council, together with the withdrawing member, unanimously decides to extend this period.
-Following the U.K. government's decision to invoke Article 50 on 29 March 2017, it is expected that the United Kingdom will leave the European Union in March 2019, although this deadline could be extended or a transitional arrangement put in place, subject to agreement by all Member States.
-Negotiations relating to the terms of the United Kingdom's relationship with the European Union are likely to extend beyond the two-year period set forth therein could create additional volatility in the markets and have an adverse impact on BNG Bank's prospects, financial condition and results of operations.
-The timing of, and process for, such negotiations and the resulting terms of the United Kingdom's future economic, trading and legal relationships are uncertain, and will be impacted by the stance the current U.K. government and the other Member States adopt, which may be fluid.
+Following the U.K. government's decision to invoke Article 50 on 29 March 2017, the United Kingdom has sought and received multiple extensions of the original deadline of 29 March 2019 to leave the European Union, pending further agreement on the terms of departure.
+Negotiations relating to the terms of the United Kingdom's relationship with the European Union remain unclear and this uncertainty has led to additional volatility in the markets and could have an adverse impact on BNG Bank's prospects, financial condition and results of operations.
+The resulting terms of the United Kingdom's future economic, trading and legal relationships are uncertain, and will be impacted by the stance the current U.K. government and the other Member States adopt, which may be fluid.
 In addition, an unfavourable outcome of negotiations relating to the United Kingdom's exit from the European Union is likely to create further volatility in the markets which could in turn adversely impact BNG Bank's prospects, results of operations and financial condition.